 Department of Educational Leadership (EDLR)

 The Department of Educational Leadership hosted its third annual Educational Leadership Alumni Forum in October.
 Alumni Miguel Cardona ’00 MA, ’04 6th Year, ’11 Ed.D., ’12 ELP and Bridget Heston Carnemolla ’13 Ed.D., ’14 ELP served as keynote speakers.
-Read the wrap-up story, look through the event photo album or watch the video coverage.
+Read the wrap-up story or look through the event photo album.

 Jennie McGarry and Laura Burton served as mentors for an emerging leader in sport, Agnes Baluka Masajja of Uganda.
 Baluka Masajja, a sports scientist and sports tutor at Busitema University, is one of 17 individuals tapped by the Global Sports Mentoring Program (GSMP)’s Empower Women, an international initiative co-sponsored by the U.S. Department of State and espnW.
 Check out photos from Baluka Masajja’s visit to UConn, read more about the Neag School’s role in the initiative, and watch a video featuring Baluka Masajja.

 The sport management program, in conjunction with Neag School Dean’s Office, hosted its annual Career Night in Sport on the Storrs campus in October.
 The annual tradition brought together experienced alumni professionals and current students for an evening of conversation, connections, and opportunities.
 View photos from the event.

 The Center for Education Policy Analysis (CEPA) hosted the first two installments of its 2017-18 Speaker Series in September and October.
 The first, themed “The Many Faces of Teacher Policy,” featured Ethan Hutt of the University of Maryland; Michael A. Gottfried of the University of California — Santa Barbara; Brooks Bowden of North Carolina State University; and Shaun M. Dougherty.
 The second event, co-sponsored by UConn’s Department of Economics, featured University of Virginia’s Sarah Turner, who presented “Measuring Opportunity in U.S. Higher Education.”
 Check out photos from each event.

 Department of Educational Psychology (EPSY)